From Challenges and Pitfalls to Recommendations and Opportunities: Implementing Federated Learning in Healthcare: From Challenges and Pitfalls to Recommended Solutions and Future Opportunities

-\paragraph{\textbf{Recommendations \& Opportunities}} \begin{itemize} \item \textit{Standardization for Research and Benchmarking:} There should be an emphasis on standardizing model architectures to enable better comparison and benchmarking across studies, especially when trying to establish baseline performance or when deploying FL in more homogeneous environments.
-Researchers should also consider developing more lightweight models that can be deployed in resource-constrained environments without sacrificing performance. \item \textit{Exploring Simpler, More Interpretable Models:} Researchers should not overlook simpler, traditional ML models, particularly in scenarios where interpretability is crucial.
-These models can be more practical and equally effective in certain healthcare applications, providing a balance between performance and interpretability~\citep{argente2024interpretable,li2023towards}. \item \textit{Enhancing Personalization in FL:} More work is needed to develop and refine personalized FL approaches that can adapt to the diverse data distributions encountered in healthcare.
+\paragraph{\textbf{Recommendations \& Opportunities}} \begin{itemize} \item \textit{Standardization for Research and Benchmarking:} Standardizing the process of model selection and development is essential for FL research, particularly in benchmarking and comparative studies.
+This standardization does not aim to limit innovation but to provide a consistent framework for evaluating models across diverse FL applications an settings.
+For instance, establishing shared protocols for selecting baseline models, defining performance metrics, and validating results can significantly enhance reproducibility and comparability.
+Such a framework encourages innovations that are both rigorous and generalizable, enabling the development of practical solutions tailored to the unique challenges of FL, such as data heterogeneity and resource constraints~\citep{ogier2022flamby}. \item \textit{Exploring Simpler, More Interpretable Models:} Researchers should not overlook simpler, traditional ML models, particularly in scenarios where interpretability is crucial.
+These models can be more practical and equally effective in certain healthcare applications, providing a balance between performance and interpretability~\citep{argente2024interpretable,li2023towards}.
+Researchers should also consider developing simpler and lightweight models that can be deployed in resource-constrained environments without sacrificing performance. \item \textit{Enhancing Personalization in FL:} More work is needed to develop and refine personalized FL approaches that can adapt to the diverse data distributions encountered in healthcare.
 This could involve hybrid models that combine the strengths of both global and local models, as well as more sophisticated techniques for model adaptation~\citep{zhang2023grace}. \item \textit{Addressing Model Heterogeneity:} Given the diverse requirements and constraints across different institutions, it is crucial to develop FL strategies that can effectively manage model heterogeneity.
 This includes exploring federated ensemble learning methods, which allow the aggregation of heterogeneous models and can lead to more robust and accurate predictions~\citep{mabrouk2023ensemble}. \item \textit{Improving Scalability and Efficiency:} Future studies should prioritize the design of scalable FL models that can handle an increasing number of clients without excessive computational and communication costs.
 This could involve the development of more efficient algorithms and the use of federated distillation techniques to reduce model size and complexity~\citep{ullah2023scalable}. \end{itemize}